Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card second from the bottom of the staff represents your environment and the people you are interacting with.
+Click for DetailsThe card at the bottom of the circle represents something you did to bring the situation about.
 Queen of Pentacles: The essence of earth behaving as water, such as a hot spring: A warm and generous host, providing shelter and comfort for all who would seek it.
 A person steadfast, practical, and domestic, able to create opulence and stability in any setting.
 The qualities of maturity and sensibility, coupled with an innate appreciation for nature and the material world.